 Intended Audience: The CNT Manual is intended for use primarily by state-licensed acupuncturists, students at accredited AOM colleges, licensed healthcare professionals in other disciplines and non-U.S. acupuncturists.
 The manual is not intended for use by persons without formal training and regulatory authorization to practice acupuncture.

 Disclaimers: The manual focuses on safety and is not a guide to appropriate treatment for particular health conditions.
 While the manual is intended to reflect best practices as of the date of publication, opinions as to best practices may differ and change over time.
 Ongoing study and debate concerning best practices within the academic and practitioner communities is encouraged.
 The CCAOM assumes no liability for any injury that may occur as a result of a practitioner's use of, or reliance upon, any safety protocol contained in this manual.

-Comments: CCAOM welcomes comments concerning the substantive content of the CNT Manual.
-Please reference the specific page(s) in the manual for which the comment applies and a specific source that supports the comment (e.g. a CDC or OSHA standard or authoritative safety studies).
+Comments: CCAOM welcomes comments concerning the content of the CNT Manual.
+Please reference the specific page(s) in the manual and a specific source that supports the comment (e.g. a CDC or OSHA standard or authoritative safety studies).
 Comments that involve an immediate safety issue will be addressed as soon as possible, but please allow up to 60 days for response.
 All comments will be considered when the manual is reviewed annually.